Tai-Rocha/Ferns-and-lycophytes/README.md

 #######################################################################################################
 ### Title: Ferns and lycophytes data analysis
 ### Author: Tainá Rocha
-### We are investigate three areas of Tijuca forest where the species occurs, in order to undestand  what envirometal variables can be involved and driver the species differences and composition.
+### We investigated three areas of the Tijuca forest to understand which environmental variables can be involved and driver the species differences and composition.
 ####
 #######################################################################################################